QuTech-Delft/OpenQL/docs/feedback.rst

     *   -   tCcCondBreak
         -   150
         -
-        -   perform a conditional break
+        -   perform a break conditional on DSM data
     *   -
         -
         -